Samarikeri/Epicure_Robotics_Assignment_Samrudh/README.md

 # Epicure_Robotics_Assignment_Samrudh
 This repository contains my solution for the Epicure Robotics Software Engineering task.
 The project focuses on reading sensor data, moving the simulated robot, and implementing the required control functions.
 The code is written in Python .

-📌 Epicure Robotics – Software Engineering Task
+Epicure Robotics – Software Engineering Assignment

-Author: Samrudh

-🚀 Project Summary

-This project implements a command pipeline between:
+This project implements a complete robotic command pipeline using Python → MQTT → ESP32 → STM32 to control a stepper motor and LED through structured commands.

-A Python script (MQTT client)

-An ESP32 (MQTT → UART bridge)

-An STM32 microcontroller (final motor + LED control)

-Commands are typed in the Python script → published to MQTT → received by ESP32 → forwarded via UART to STM32 → STM32 interprets commands and controls the hardware.

-Supported Commands
-motor:<steps>:<direction>
-led:on
-led:off

-Examples:

-motor:100:1 → Move motor 100 steps in direction 1

-led:on → Turn LED ON

-led:off → Turn LED OFF

-📂 Folder Structure
+📁 Folder Structure
-epicure-robotic-task/
+Epicure_Robotics_Assignment_Samrudh/
 ├── python_client/
 │   └── mqtt_client.py
 ├── esp32_firmware/